SujalChoudhari/100x_Buildathon_Entropy/README.md

    - After installation navigate to the backend directory.
    - Locate the `.env.example` file.
    - Rename `.env.example` to `.env`.
-   - Open the `.env` file in a text editor and fill in the required values for the variables.
+   - Open the `.env` file in a text editor and fill in the required values for the environment variables.
+   -